uf-mil/mil/docs/infrastructure/ci.md

 pass one of the various tests) will not be merged into the master branch, because it causes problems.

 Currently, we use GitHub Actions as our CI provider.
-GitHub Actions makes it easy to integrate CI into our use of GitHub.
 It provides quick check markers to show which specific tests failed for a given commit.

 ## Self-Hosted Runners